-The Finance and Premises Committee is a sub-committee of the main Board of Trustees.
+The Business Committee is a sub-committee of the main Board of Trustees.
 Its purpose is to assist the decision making of the Academy Board, by enabling detailed consideration to be given to the best means of fulfilling the Academy Board's responsibility for sound management and oversight of the Academy's finance and resources and that the premises are managed and developed, ensuring proper planning, monitoring and probity.
-Attendance at meetings during the year was as follows:
+In addition, the Business Committee has oversight of the Academy compliance with human resource obligations and commitments.
+It also scrutinises the staffing structure, annual pay awards, and relevant policies and procedures.
+Attendance at meetings during the period was as follows: